 For those who want to see what the scientists say, there’s a study in the Journal of Applied Microbiology in which researchers exposed a mouse norovirus (a human norovirus surrogate) to oregano oil and carvacrol.
 Both treatments were effective against the virus, but carvacrol was better, inactivating the virus within one hour of exposure.

-Since the taste of oil of oregano can be strong (which is a good thing!), I recommend diluting several drops of the oil in orange juice, olive oil, or coconut oil.
+Since the taste can be strong (which is a good thing!), I have found the best way to take oregano oil is by diluting several drops of the oil in orange juice, olive oil, or coconut oil.
 However, according to Theresa Ramsey, NMD, if you place a few drops under your tongue and keep them there for several minutes, the strong taste will be minimal and the results will be faster and stronger (because it gets absorbed faster).
 If you prefer not to taste anything, then you can purchase oil of oregano capsules at natural product stores.

 Oil of oregano can be given to children, although the strong taste makes convincing them a challenge.
 Fortunately, there are oregano oil supplements specially formulated for youngsters (including natural cinnamon or mint oil to mask the taste of the oregano), and they should be dosed as recommended by the manufacturer.
 You can also add a couple of drops of the liquid to the bottom of their feet and then cover with socks to trap the vapors.
 We call this “pizza feet” in our house.

-You also can add a few drops of the oil in a diffuser or vaporizer to help clear up a stuffy nose and sinuses.
+You also can add a few oregano oil drops in a diffuser or vaporizer to help clear up a stuffy nose and sinuses.
 Breathe in the pleasant aroma for a few minutes several times a day.

-Finally, you should limit your use of oregano oil to only 7 to 10 days.
-Oil of oregano is not recommended for infants, pregnant women, women who are breastfeeding or anyone who has high blood pressure or heart disease.
+You should limit your use of oregano oil to only 7 to 10 days.
+Oil of oregano is not recommended for infants, pregnant women.
+As you should also conclude, using oregano oil while breastfeeding is not recommended.
+Also avoid if you have high blood pressure or heart disease.